darkskyapp/translations/README.md

 its installed by running:

     $ node -v
-    v0.10.13
+    v0.10.15

-If it gives an error message (or a version below 0.10), you should install it from its website and try again.
+If it gives an error message (or a version below 0.10), you should install it from the Node.JS website and try again.

 ### Install Dependencies

-While this package requires no dependencies to run, if you want to develop against it you will need the test libraries [Mocha][5] and [Chai][6].
+While this package requires no dependencies to run in production, if you want to develop against it you will need the testing libraries [Mocha][5] and [Chai][6].
 Installing them is simple:

     $ cd /path/to/forecast-api-translations
     $ npm install